 - Help foster collegial and professional discussions.
-As a community dedicated to communicating scientific information to improve the lives of others, we hope you will uphold community standards of civility and courtesy.
-To that end:
+As a community dedicated to communicating rigorous scientific information to improve the lives of others, we hope you will uphold community standards of civility and courtesy.

 - Do not use the Academy logos for endorsements.
-Do not use the Academy name or logo to promote a product, or political party or candidate on personal sites or social media.
+Do not use the Academy name or logo to promote a product, program, interest group, or political party or candidate on personal or professional sites or social media.

-If you engage in any of the above, or other behaviors we deem harmful to this community, we reserve the right to remove you from the Academy Ambassadors program.
+If you engage in activities that run counter to these guidelines, or other behaviors we deem harmful to this community, we reserve the right to remove you from the Academy Ambassadors program.